davidcornu/mason/README.md

 var html = JST['templates/comment'](templateVariables);
 ```

-**Warning**
+## Warning

 Mason is an extremely young project and should be treated as such.

-Bug reports
-feature requests and contributions are most welcome.
+Bug reports, feature requests and contributions are most welcome.

 ## Usage